 Directors are expected to regularly attend Board meetings and meetings of committees on which they serve, and to spend the time needed and meet as frequently as necessary to discharge properly their responsibilities.
 Information and data that are important to the Board's understanding of the business to be conducted at a Board or committee meeting generally should be distributed in writing to the directors before the meeting, and directors should review these materials in advance of the meeting.
-The Board will meet on a regular basis, typically on a monthly basis (except for April and August), and will hold additional meetings as the Board deems necessary.
+The Board will meet on a regular basis, typically on a monthly / bi-monthly basis throughout the year, and will hold additional meetings as the Board deems necessary.
 The independent directors will meet in executive session at least quarterly, without the Company's management.
-Directors are also expected to attend all annual meetings of shareholders of the Company.
+Directors are also expected to attend (in person or remotely) all annual meetings of shareholders of the Company.